lobre/atreus-bepo/README.md

 # Atreus Bépo

-A simple default bépo configuration for the Atreus keyboard.
+A simple default Bépo configuration for the Atreus keyboard.

 ## Introduction